Proposer of the Toast “Agricultural Interests of the District” 1924

 Served on the Club Committee

-Perhaps an example of the significance of William’s role in Club affairs in his early years of membership is that when George Y. Robertson, in his role of Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, William Morrison was one of those incuded.
-The presentation was printed by Club Member A. G. Moir (at his own expense) and a copy of the printed version is included in the Club Minute Book of the period.
+Perhaps an example of the significance of William’s role in early Club affairs is that when George Y. Robertson, the Club Bard, presented a collection of rhymes at the 1891 annual Supper and mentioned many prominent members of the Club, William Morrison was included.
+The presentation was printed by Club Member A. G. Moir and a copy included in the Club Minute Book.
 The layout has been adapted for our website and can be viewed at Ragged Rhymes .

 In the Club Minute dated 30th March 1909 the following was recorded by Club Secretary John Fairbairn : It was moved by Mr John Chisholm and seconded that a subscription among members of the Club be raised for Mr William Morrison, an old and respected member of the Club who, it was reported, was in rather poor circumstances.
 It was unanimously agreed that the Secretary collect subscriptions from Members to be handed over to Mr Morrison.
 The sum of £3.4/- (£ 3.20p) was subscribed and given to him for which he returned the Club his grateful thanks.